Improved new device behavior detection

-Improved New Device Behavior Detection supports browsers that store HTTP cookies.
+The Improved New Device Behavior Detection feature supports browsers that store HTTP cookies.
 Device behavior detection is based on data passed from a web browser and a trusted application.
-See Security Behavior Detection for more information about securing your org based on end-user activity and behavior.
+See Behavior detection for more information about securing your org based on end-user activity and behavior.

 When enabled, the Improved New Device Behavior Detection information is part of policy evaluation and can result in a user being prompted for MFA or allowed to sign-on.

 Okta provides additional security to users for new device sign ons.
 The New sign-on notification email sends emails to users upon detecting a new device sign on.
 See General Security.

 - If Improved New Device Behavior Detection is enabled for your org, sign-in activity from a device using a browser without an HTTP cookie is treated as a new device with limited accuracy.

 - Currently, new sign-on notifications do not use the Improved New Device Behavior Detection feature when sending email notifications for new sign-ins.
 Changes to